-VIA builds on over 40 years of experience in Indonesia.
+In 2018, VIA celebrates 50 years of collaboration and connections in Indonesia.
 Our current long-term program includes posts at environmental and community development NGOs, as well as English-teaching positions at universities.
 Fellows work to improve the English skills of local NGO staff, design and implement community training modules, act as liaisons between staff and international funders, translate project reports, and conduct research.